kynesim/weld/docs/README.txt

 weld finish

-   Finish a weld pull that had problems (indicating that the problems were fixed).
+   Finish a weld pull or push that had problems (indicating that the problems were fixed).

 weld abort

-   Abort a weld pull that had problems (thus discarding it)
+   Abort a weld pull or push that had problems (thus discarding it)

 weld query bases